micha2718l/Boltapp/README.md

 Python Flask app for the ingestion and serving of data concerning various fasteners sold by various sellers.

+This app was built as an exercise to showcase skills in building a backend app POC.
+Though there are many places to improve things, this repo is kept as is was built in the initial few hours assignment.

 # Setup

 The following is to be run from the Boltwise folder, one higher up than the bolt_app folder.